trevorgjohnson/round21events/README.md

 # Round 21 Events

 This repo provides the methods of deploying and verifying the round21events ERC1155 drop.
-*You will need to create a `.env` in the root to configure your API endpoint and private key that has funds*
+*You will need to create a `.env` in the root to configure your API endpoint, private key that has MATIC, and https://polygonscan.com api key*

 Try running some of the following tasks: